paza-team/Tender-Committee-Archival-Network/README.md

 # Tender-Committee-Archival-Network

-This is a Blockchain network built using hyperledger fabric to offer a digital archival network for committee meeting minutes.
+This is a Blockchain network built using Hyperledger Fabric to offer a digital archival network of the committee meeting.

 ## Problem